madetech/blog/books/building_better_software_teams/empowerment/giving-teams-freedom.md

 ## Hackdays & learning days

-as with holidays, as these are usually at least a day in length, the client needs to be made aware of these well in advance and reminded the day before during standup.
+As with holidays, since these are usually at least a day in length, the client needs to be made aware of these well in advance and reminded the day before during standup.

 These normally involve the whole company, so whoever organises them is conscious that the company as a whole needs quite a bit of advance notice, at least a month.